rummelsworth/hungarian_method/README.md

 working implementation.

-To offer somewhat more concise documentation of the errata, this package also includes a supplementary errata file (`supplement.pdf`) whose format is essentially the same as that of the [8 October 2000 errata file][latest] located at Prof. Steiglitz's Princeton homepage as of 21 November 2010.
+To offer somewhat more concise documentation of the errata, this package also includes a [supplementary errata file](supplement.pdf) whose format is essentially the same as that of the [8 October 2000 errata file][latest] located at Prof. Steiglitz's Princeton homepage as of 21 November 2010.
 For details-in-context on the errata, please view the comments embedded within the